kele/cifar_recognition/content/jun25-cifar-over-75.md

 it is, we just want to be sure that it exists.
 There's no difference in detecting an edge in the middle of an image or a few pixels to the right.
-Because of that, it makes no sense to keep separate parameters (weights and biases) for different networks, just because they're looking in some other place for the same thing.
+Because of that, it makes no sense to keep separate parameters (weights and biases) for different neurons, just because they're looking in some other place for the same thing.

 An additional benefit is the fact that since we're sharing the parameters, there